The competent Computational Thinking test (cCTt): a valid, reliable and gender-fair test for longitudinal CT studies in grades 3-6: Results

 \subsubsection{Proposing Grade-Specific Student Proficiency Profiles}

-Based on the procedure described by PISA \citep{oecd_pisa_2014,oecd_pisa_2017}, and the corrected item difficulties provided in Table \ref{tab:IRT_parameters}, we establish grade-specific student proficiency profiles with anchor items that are located at the middle of each proficiency level as done by \citet{guggemos_computational_2022}.
+Based on the procedure described by PISA \citep{oecd_pisa_2014,oecd_pisa_2017}, and the corrected item difficulties (see Table \ref{tab:IRT_parameters} in appendix \ref{app:IRT_parameters}), we establish grade-specific student proficiency profiles with anchor items that are located at the middle of each proficiency level as done by \citet{guggemos_computational_2022}.
 These proficiency profiles with their representative items are described in Table \ref{tab:proficiency_levels}.

 \begin{landscape}

 \end{landscape}